1) choose the appropriate shipping option

 HGH allows you to explore the war on the Steppe.
 There are also campaign scenarios for up to 4 players that combine the Balkan and Ukrainian fronts; you play as teams, but with an eye to your own agenda.

-1) Three map sections representing the lands of the southern Ukraine from the Carpathians to the Kuban.
+1) Three map sections plus a small extender, representing the lands of the southern Ukraine from the Carpathians to the Kuban.
 Scale is 8.5 miles per hex (roughly 4 leagues per hex).

 2) 1320 die cut counters representing the forces of Muscovy (Russia), allied Cossack Hosts, the Calmucks, the Kabardians, various Tatar Hordes under the authority of the Khan of the Crimean Tatars, Ottoman Janissaries and Sipahis, elements of the Asiatic provinces of the Ottoman Empire, Moldavians, Kurds, Mamelukes, and Poles.
 Scale is Battalion - that is, the playing pieces represent battalions and regiments or forces of an equivalent size.